durgesh-plum/NBA-Shot-Predictor/README.md

 Logistic Regression:

+This is the most common binary classifier and is quite effective in most cases.
 We get an accuracy of 81.52%.
-This is a strong score relative to the baseline of 54%.
+This is a very strong score relative to the baseline of 54%.
+The data is standardized before the model is fit.
+This method is the most simple for classification models and a reason why it's quite effective.
 Below is the confusion matrix as well as the various scores such as the precision, recall, and f-1 score.

 ![Alt Text](https://github.com/durgesh-plum/NBA-Shot-Predictor/blob/main/image12.png)